Designing for Ignition: Precise changes yield historic results

 The NIF experiment that produced fusion ignition in a laboratory for the first time and made news headlines around the world was anything but an overnight success.
 The accomplishment was the result of decades of research to determine the laser requirements and target conditions necessary to create a fusion reaction that produced more energy than was needed to spark the reaction.

-NIF’s steady progress from a few kilojoules of energy yield when the facility began ignition experiments in 2011 to the December breakthrough was due in large part to the steady evolution of NIF’s experimental designs — closely coupled with continuous improvements in diagnostic, optics and simulation technology, target quality, and the energy, reliability and energy balance of NIF’s 192 laser beams.
+Steady progress from a few kilojoules of energy yield when ignition experiments began in 2011 to the December breakthrough was due in large part to the steady evolution of NIF’s experimental designs — closely coupled with continuous improvements in diagnostic, optics and simulation technology, target quality, and the energy, reliability and energy balance of NIF’s 192 laser beams.

 “Achieving ignition requires a great deal of finesse.
 Although these changes seem small, they make all the difference.” – Lead Designer Annie Kritcher